What does The Sunflower Fund partnered by DKMS do?

 How can the patient’s family help The Sunflower Fund?

-We ask you please to encourage friends and family to join The Sunflower Fund’s stem cell registry by registering as a (bone marrow) blood stem cell donors.
+We ask you please to encourage friends and family to join The Sunflower Fund partnered by DKMS’s stem cell registry by registering as a (bone marrow) blood stem cell donors.
 Most donors were motivated by someone they knew who required a blood stem cell transplant.
 They realized that there were others in need and were prepared to help anyone if they did not match the person they knew.
 The commitment to help anyone is very important, the more registered donors, the better the chance patients have of finding a suitable match.
 To register as a donor requires 2 test tubes of blood and then if they are a match for someone the process to harvest the blood stem cells is like donating blood for 4-6 hours.
 No surgery is required!
 More information on donor recruitment can be found in our Donor Recruitment Information.
 It is very important that donors read and understand the information in the Donor Recruitment document.

 What happens when family members don’t match the patient?